rileyshen/DesignPattern/README.md

    2. Goods:   Boolean deleverGoods (DeliverReq req);
    3. gift card:  void grantToken(String phoneNumber, String cardId);

-4.  design a Sqlserver has a function insert user and get User by id
+4.  design a Sqlserver has a function insert user and get User by id now how about you need add a department form?